 Yauch converted to Buddhism and the lot played a benefit concert for the needy of Tibet before switching to a more electronic/hardcore metal/instrumental feel for two mini albums Root Down (1995) and Aglio E Olio (1995).
 Adding guest musician Eugine Gore (violin), Eric Bobo (percussion) and co-writer Money Mark Ramos Nishita (claviers) to complete the instrumental album The In Sound From Way Out!
 (1996).
 But their sound would drift into a more harmonic region shortly after their trans-Atlantic number 1, Hello Nasty (1998) to complete several singles.
 In1999 they summed up the 20th century portion of their career with the "best of..." compilation The Sounds Of Science (1999), followed by From The 5 Boroughs (2004), an album that got widespread attention, mostly due to marketing that saw them even perform on the famed late-night TV show, David Letterman.
 It was the first album the band produced themselves and reached No.1 on the Billboard album charts, No.2 in the UK and Australia, and No.3 in Germany.

 The album was the cause of some controversy with allegations that it installed spyware when inserted into a computer's CD-ROM.
 The band denied this allegation, defending that there is no copy protection software on the albums sold in the US and UK.
-While there is Macrovision CDS-200 copy protection software installed on European copies of the album, this is standard practice for all European releases on 'EMI/Capitol Records', but this is not installed on the computer host.
+While there is Macrovision CDS-200 copy protection software installed on European copies of the album, this is standard practice for all European releases on 'EMI/Capitol Records', but while operational when inserted in a CD-ROM, the software was purportedly not installed on the computer itself.

 They worked with Reverb, a non-profit environmental organization, on their 2007 summer tour.
 The next year they won a Grammy for The Mix-Up (2007) album in the "Best pop Instrumental Album" category at the 50th Annual Grammy Awards in 2008.